Updated: April 10, 2026

 Why can't I see my headphones in the Playback Devices list?

 The most likely cause is that the device is hidden or disabled.
 Open the Sound Control Panel (mmsys.cpl), go to the Playback tab, right-click in an empty area, and check both "Show Disabled Devices" and "Show Disconnected Devices".
 If your headphones appear greyed out, right-click and select Enable.
-If they still do not appear, unplug and replug the headphone cable, or restart the Windows Audio service via services.msc.
+If they still do not appear, unplug and replug the cable, or restart the Windows Audio service via services.msc.

 How do I quickly switch my audio output device without going into Settings?